-- Nationally, there were 6,371 influenza notifications with a diagnosis date this fortnight, representing a slight decrease compared with 6,423 notifications in the previous fortnight (Figure 8). - In the year to date, there have been 46,292 influenza notifications reported to the NNDSS, which is higher than the number of notifications in the same period all other years (excluding 2019) and the five-year mean (Figure 8). - The higher number of influenza notifications observed in 2024 thus far may be due to an increase in influenza circulation in the community but may also be influenced by changes in health-seeking behaviour associated with increases in COVID-19 circulation over the summer period in many jurisdictions, such as increased testing for viral respiratory infections. - In the year to date, influenza notification rates have been highest in children aged 0-4 years, followed closely by children aged 5-9 years (Table 1).
+- Nationally, influenza notifications have begun to rise steadily over recent weeks, indicating the commencement of the 2024 influenza season; however, this trend has not yet been observed across all jurisdictions (Figure 8; Figure 9). - Nationally, there were 10,619 influenza notifications with a diagnosis date this fortnight, an increase compared with 6,557 notifications in the previous fortnight (Figure 8). - In the year to date, there have been 57,199 influenza notifications reported to the NNDSS, which is similar to the number of notifications in the same period in 2023 and the five-year mean (Figure 8). - The higher number of influenza notifications observed during the most recent interseasonal period (typically November to the following March) may have been due to an increase in influenza circulation in the community.
+However, it may also have been influenced by changes in health-seeking behaviour, such as increased laboratory testing for viral respiratory infections, associated with increases in COVID-19 activity observed in many jurisdictions from late 2023 into early 2024. - In the year to date, influenza notification rates have been highest in children aged 0-4 years, followed closely by children aged 5-9 years (Table 1).

-Figure 8: Influenza cases notified to the NNDSS and five-year mean by year and week of diagnosis, Australia, 2017 to 5 May 2024
+Figure 8: Influenza cases notified to the NNDSS and five-year mean by year and week of diagnosis, Australia, 2017 to 19 May 2024